Ravenking7675/Syncopy/README.md

 # Syncopé
 ![logo](syncopy_logo.png "logo")

  Syncopy let you to connect multiple devices together and sync there clipboard.

-### You get some advanced features with (Linux) PC conenctions like :
+### You get some advanced features with PC conenctions like :

 - Summoning Screenshots from your PC.
 -  Executing remote bash commands from anywhere.
 - Open up links in your PC in a click from anywhere.
 -  Make your PC repeat whatever you say in voice.

-> Currently these features can be accessed only through Linux based OS(s)
+> As of now, Windows support only clip syncing, the above features can be accessed only in Linux based OS(s)

 ## Desktop app installation